 Lost Cards: If a student loses their ID card, the school district issues them a new card with the same number, so nothing necessarily has to be changed in PINES.
 However, if there is concern that the card was stolen and someone else might be using it, staff can (at the request of the student/parent) put an alert on the account that requires staff to verify that the person presenting the card is the correct student.
 For instance, staff could ask the student to verify date of birth or address, which a card thief would be unlikely to know.
 If the student is using the mobile app or online services, the PIN/password is required, and third-party self-check machines should be set up to require the PIN/password as well.

-The parent also has the option to opt out of the student card program and may register the child for a standard PINES card instead.
+The parent also has the option to opt out of the PLAY Card program and may register the child for a standard PINES card instead.

-Duplicate Accounts: Students may have a student card as well as a full PINES card.
-If a student moves between two participating school districts, they may have two active student card accounts for a short period of time.
+Duplicate Accounts: Students may have a PLAY card as well as a full PINES card.
+If a student moves between two participating school districts, they may have two active PLAY card accounts for a short period of time.
 These should not be merged.

 Number of Concurrent Checkouts: TBD (5 during pilot)